 1 — Museum of Tomorrow

-Designed by Spanish architect Santiago Calatrava, the Museum of Tomorrow was inaugurated in 2015, but is already a cultural symbol of Rio.
+Designed by Spanish architect Santiago Calatrava, the Museum of Tomorrow opened in 2015 and is already a cultural symbol of Rio.
 It’s impossible not to be impressed by this architectural gem!

 📌Praça Mauá, 1 – Centro